deeexcee-io/Eazee-As-Py/README.md

 # Eazee-As-Py
 ## Execute Python Reverse Shells on Windows Hosts without Python Installed 😎

-I spent the whole morning working out how I can execute Python on a Windows Host that doesnt have Python Installed.
+I spent this morning working out how I can execute Python on a Windows Host that doesnt have Python Installed.

 There is no documentation I have found online on how to do this so I am taking all the credit 💪🏼